This post first appeared on this blog in 2017.

 Old Mill District to the Arcade

 After our sight-seeing of the Old Mill District concluded, we headed up the Pigeon Forge Parkway strip to see what else was nearby.
-And, who would have guess that the boys would have found another arcade?!
+And, who would have guessed that the boys would have found another arcade?!

 Arcade to Cades Cove